1/3cupVermont maple syrup plus extra for drizzling

 Divide the moistened crumbs between the 12 muffin cups (add in a tablespoon at a time until all the crumbs are used.)
 Press the crumbs into the bottom of the cups: if you have a mini tart tamper, you can use it.
 The bottom of a regular spice bottle works, too.

 In a medium bowl, beat together the softened cream cheese, 1/3 of a cup of the confectioner's sugar, and the black raspberry jam.
 Blend it until everything is mixed well and the mixture is smooth.
 Set this aside.

-Assemble the chilled mixer bowl and whisk attachment onto the stand mixer.
-Pour the whipping cream into the bowl and turn the mixer on high.
-Beat the cream for 5 minutes, then pause the machine to add in the remaining confectioner's sugar and the maple syrup.
+Assemble the chilled mixer bowl and whisk attachment onto the mixer.
+Pour the whipping cream into the bowl and turn the mixer on medium speed.
+Beat the cream until you see it just begin to thicken.
+Pause the machine to add in the remaining confectioner's sugar and the maple syrup.
 Continue beating the cream until it is thick and has stiff peaks - stop beating as soon as you see this.
 Depending on how cold your cream and equipment are and the speed of your mixer, the cream should be ready anywhere from 2-5 minutes.

-Assemble the cakes.
-Spring-loaded ice cream scoops, if you have them, work well to fill these cakes.
+Spring-loaded ice cream or cookie scoops if you have them, work well to fill these cakes.

-Top each cake with maple whipped cream, dividing the cream between them - it will be roughly 3 tablespoons per cup.
-Place it on top of the cream cheese layer, and smooth it to fill the top of the muffin cup.
+Top each cake with maple whipped cream, dividing the cream between them - it will be roughly 3 tablespoons per cake.
+Smooth the cream to fill the top of the muffin cup.

-Cover the top of the muffin pan and assembled cakes with a sheet of plastic wrap and put it in the fridge to chill overnight.
+Cover the top of the muffin pan and assembled cakes with a sheet of plastic wrap and refrigerate the pan overnight or for 8 hours.

 Leftover cakes can be covered and stored in the fridge for up to 3 days.
-Makes 12 cakes.
+Makes 12 mini icebox cakes.